 Under WHMIS 1988 it was clear when a new sheet was required – after 3 years.
 While this was easier to understand, the time and effort to update the sheets was more than most organizations could handle.
 With WHMIS 2015, sheets do not expire and if a supplier does not inform you of a change you likely will not know.
 This should save you time and money as you are not so focused on updating the sheets.

-To stay on top of your sheets you will need to know if the sheet complies with WHMIS 2015 and its age.
+To stay on top of updating your safety data sheets you will need to know if the sheet complies with WHMIS 2015 and its age.
 With this information you can look at your collection as follows:

 RED – Sheets not in compliance with WHMIS 2015 – replace ASAP